 Lincoln MKZ Review

-The 2014 Lincoln MKZ comes with a turbocharged four-cylinder engine that reviewers say has decent acceleration.
+The MKZ comes with a turbocharged four-cylinder engine that test drivers say has decent acceleration.
 That engine is mated to a six-speed automatic transmission, which test drivers think shifts smoothly.
 The EPA reports that the 2014 MKZ gets up to 22/33 mpg city/highway, which is better than the fuel economy of most upscale midsize cars.
 A V6 engine is optional, and automotive journalists think that it provides quick acceleration, although several prefer the mix of power and fuel economy that the base MKZ offers.
-The MKZ Hybrid gets an EPA-estimated 45/45 mpg city/highway, which is excellent for an upscale midsize car and fairly good for a hybrid, and reviewers say that it delivers adequate acceleration.
+The 2014 MKZ Hybrid gets an EPA-estimated 45/45 mpg city/highway, which is excellent for an upscale midsize car and fairly good for a hybrid, and reviewers say that it delivers adequate acceleration.
 Most test drivers agree that lackluster handling keeps the 2014 Lincoln MKZ from being any fun behind the wheel, but they think it has a fairly comfortable ride.

-Many critics say the interior of the 2014 Lincoln MKZ is full of substandard materials, though some still find it attractive.
+Many reviewers say the interior of the MKZ is full of substandard materials, though some still find it attractive.
 Some automotive writers think the front seats are comfortable, while others think they’re too narrow, but almost all test drivers feel that the rear seat lack sufficient headroom.
-The gas-only MKZ has good trunk space for an upscale midsize car.
+The gas-only Lincoln MKZ has good trunk space for an upscale midsize car.
 Reviewers say the standard MyLincoln Touch infotainment system, which controls audio, navigation and climate functions, is slow and unresponsive, which make it difficult to use.
 The 2014 Lincoln MKZ also comes standard with leather upholstery and SYNC, which allows you to control your smartphone using voice commands.
 Options include a panoramic moonroof, navigation, a blind spot monitoring system, adaptive cruise control, a lane-keeping system and a system that automatically steers you into a parallel parking space.

 - "Its most compelling asset is a sophisticated suit of clothes.
 But in autodom's lower luxury league, good looks and mere dynamic competence aren't enough." -- Car and Driver